juedwards/MakeCode_python_lessons/Introduction_StandardsMap.md

 * **Accessible to beginners** through scaffolding and visual feedback
 * **Advanced learners** can expand tasks: build mazes, automate farms, or implement redstone logic
 * **Cross-curricular potential** for integration with math, geography, design & technology

----

-Would you like a printable version of this mapping as a PDF or Markdown file for your repo?